 This course will consist of a lecture/seminar format.
 It is expected that students will read all assigned readings before class so that they can actively participate in class discussions.
-Students will be required to submit one or two discussion topics based on the assigned reading, and may be called upon to lead a brief discussion on the topic or question raised.
+Students are encouraged to submit one or two discussion topics based on the assigned reading.
 Students are expected to complete the assigned reading materials, and apply this information to the various assignments, whether or not the assigned material in the textbook was covered or discussed in class.